Marcelo

 Everyone talks about A/B testing.
 Almost nobody does it right.
 Here's why the gap exists and how to close it without a stats degree.

-That answer sparked a war in the comments.
+That answer started a fight in the comments.
 One camp says: 'You need confidence intervals, p-values, and power analysis or you're guessing.'
-The other camp says: 'You're overthinking it — ship fast, check the numbers, move on.'
+The other camp says: 'You're overthinking it, ship fast, check the numbers, move on.'
 Three years later, both camps are still arguing.
 And most teams are still not testing at all.

-Here's the thing — both sides have a point.
-Yes, without statistical rigor you might be fooling yourself.
+Both sides have a point.
+Without statistical rigor you might be fooling yourself.
 A bump in conversions could be seasonal, driven by an ad campaign, or just random noise.
-But also, if the barrier to testing is 'learn statistics first,' most teams will never start.
+But if the barrier to testing is 'learn statistics first,' most teams will never start.
 The perfect A/B test that never runs is worse than the imperfect one that ships.

-The real problem isn't that people don't understand A/B testing.
 The concept is simple: show version A to half your users, version B to the other half, see which one wins.
 Everyone gets that.
-The problem is everything around it — the tooling, the setup, the deployment, the analysis.
+The problem is everything around it.
+The tooling, the setup, the deployment, the analysis.
 By the time you've configured your feature flags, set up event tracking, waited for statistical significance, and figured out what 'significance' even means, three sprints have passed and your team has moved on.

-This is especially true for the things that matter most to revenue: paywalls, onboarding flows, upgrade prompts, pricing pages.
-These are the screens where a 10% improvement translates directly into money.
-But they're also the hardest to test because they're usually hardcoded into your app.
+This is especially true for the screens that matter most to revenue: paywalls, onboarding flows, upgrade prompts, pricing pages.
+A 10% improvement on any of these translates directly into money.
+But they're also the hardest to test because they're usually hardcoded.
 Want to try a different headline on your paywall?
-That's a code change, a review, a deploy — and on mobile, an app store submission.
+That's a code change, a review, a deploy, and on mobile, an app store submission.
 Want to test three variants?
 Multiply that by three.

-What if that gap didn't exist?
-What if you could describe the change you want to make — in plain English, to an AI — and have it live in minutes?
-No deploys, no app updates, no statistics degree required.
-You set the traffic split, Experiwall handles the randomization, tracks the events, and tells you when one variant is beating the other with enough confidence to make a decision.
-Not 'looks like it might be better' — actual statistical significance, calculated automatically.
+What if you could describe the change you want, in plain English to an AI, and have it live in minutes?
+You set the traffic split, Experiwall handles the randomization, tracks the events, and tells you when one variant is beating the other with real statistical confidence.
+Not vibes, not gut feeling, actual numbers.

-The teams that win aren't the ones with the best statisticians.
-They're the ones that test the most.
-Every test you don't run is a decision you made by default.
-Every paywall you never optimized is leaving money on the table.
-The bar for running experiments should be as low as possible — not because rigor doesn't matter, but because the biggest risk is never testing at all.
+The teams that test the most are the ones that win.
+Every test you skip is a decision you made by default.
+The bar for running experiments should be as low as possible, because the biggest risk isn't a bad test.
+It's never testing at all.

-If you've been meaning to A/B test your paywalls, your onboarding, or your pricing page but haven't gotten around to it — that's exactly the problem we're solving.
-Stop overthinking it.
-Start testing.
+If you've been meaning to A/B test your paywalls or your pricing page but haven't gotten around to it, that's exactly what we built this for.

 Ready to optimize your paywalls?